genesis-x/Blockchain-Bootstrap/README.md

 (unless you have a known good backup of the blockchain that you know how to restore)

 Also, ensure that your genesisx.conf doesn't have any connect= or addnodes= lines unless you know why they are there.

+### Q:
+Is this safe?

+### A:
+Yes, the above method is safe.
+The download contains only raw blockchain data and the client verifies this on import.
+Do not download the blockchain from unofficial sources, especially if they provide *.rev and *.sst files.
+These files are not verified and can contain malicious edits.